SyedMuhammadHamza/Hybrid-recommendation-system-web-application/README.md

 ```
    pip install -r requirements.txt
 ```
-4. Run following command from the directory you have stored the file
+5. Run following command from the directory you have stored the file
 ```
 python app.py
 ```
 ## Contributing
 Your contributions are always welcome!
 Contribute by opening an [issue]() or a [pull request](https://github.com/SyedMuhammadHamza/Hybrid-recommendation-system-web-application).
 [Guide](https://github.com/firstcontributions/first-contributions) for beginners to make their first contribution.
-## References
-1. H. Zhang, F. Min, D. Ślęzak and B. Shi, "Cost-sensitive regression-based recommender system," 2015 International Conference on Machine Learning and Cybernetics (ICMLC), 2015, pp. 253-258, doi: 10.1109/ICMLC.2015.7340931.
-2. G. Lekakos and P. Caravelas, "A hybrid approach for movie recommendation", Multimedia tools and applications, vol. 36, no. 1–2, pp. 55-70, 2008. updting soon
-3. P. Cremonesi, R. Turrin and F. Airoldi, "Hybrid algorithms for recommending new items", Proceedings of the 2nd International Workshop on Information Heterogeneity and Fusion in Recommender Systems, pp. 33-40, 2011.

 ## Authors
 * [SYED MUHAMMAD HAMZA](https://syedmuhammadhamza.github.io/Hamza_Portfolio/)